Mummanajagadeesh/aws-deepracer-rl-models/README.md

 All models and agents in this repository use the **Proximal Policy Optimization (PPO)** algorithm.
 PPO is a popular reinforcement learning algorithm that works by balancing exploration (trying new actions) and exploitation (choosing the best-known actions) to optimize the car's behavior over time.
 It updates the policy in a way that ensures stability and improves training efficiency, making it a powerful tool for continuous control tasks like autonomous driving.

-## AWS AI/ML Scholarship by Udacity

-These models were trained as part of the **AWS AI/ML Scholarship Program** by **Udacity**.
-Upon achieving a lap time of under 2 minutes and completing other scholarship modules, participants are eligible to apply for the **AI Programming with Python Nanodegree** program.

 ## IMP LINKS

 https://emc.udacity.com/c/aws-esperanza/catalog/Bh8dTV4FgDfxsqEI/i/nd/nd089